Content Audit 101: Step By Step

 Determine Your Action Items

 You can’t look at the content in a silo; you must consider the SEO and social aspects, too.
-If a certain topic, page or post works great in social but doesn’t get as much traffic on the site, you might want to rethink removing it from the site.
+If a specific topic, page or post works excellent on social but doesn’t get as much traffic on the site, you might want to rethink removing it from the site.
 I create a list of action items by page:

 - Keep (Do not change anything on this page, it’s great as is!)